-Step 2: Head over to this page and download the latest version of Rufus tool.
+Step 2: Head over to this page and download the latest version of the Rufus tool.
 The download size is under 0.5 MB.

-NOTE: If you are preparing bootable USB for a UEFI PC, you need to select Partition scheme and target system type as GPT partition scheme for UEFI computer and file system as FAT32.
-Note that UEFI doesn’t support 32-bit version of Windows 8.1.
+NOTE: If you are preparing a bootable USB for a UEFI PC, you need to select Partition scheme and target system type as GPT partition scheme for UEFI computer and file system as FAT32.
+Note that UEFI doesn’t support the 32-bit version of Windows 8.1.

 Step 5: Next, check the box named Create a bootable disk using, select ISO Image and then click the CD/DVD icon to browse to the Windows 8.1 ISO file.
 And if you have a Windows 8.1 DVD, we suggest you use Method 2.